andrewstarritt/ace/README.md

 U- : UncoverBack<br>
 V- : VerifyBack<br>

-These turned out very similar to the backwards command subsequently discovered in ECCE (great minds think alike), however read the searching backwards notes below.
+These turned out very similar to the backwards/reverse command subsequently discovered in ECCE (great minds think alike), however read the searching backwards notes below.

 For release 3, the following commands have also been added.
 These are alligned, where possible, with the functionality discovered in the